What Zoning District is my property located in? Contact Code Enforcement

 The Zoning Board of Appeals grants relief, a variance, from the Zoning Ordinance.Applications to the Zoning Board of Appeals are obtained from and filed with the Code Enforcement Division.

 How do I obtain my Section Lot, Block numbers?
 To obtain a Section, Lot, and Block Number, call the Tax Assessor’s Office, (914) 734-1040.You will need the property address.

 When are the Recreation Brochures mailed out?
-The Recreation Brochure will not longer be mailed out.
-Not only will this protect the environment by saving on paper this will save $50,000 each year for our town budget.
-The brochures will be available on line at townofcortlandt.com/rec and can be printed out in PDF format.
+The Recreation Brochures are mailed out 3 times per year to all residents in the Town of Cortlandt, The brochures will also be available on line at townofcortlandt.com/rec and can be printed out in PDF.format.

 The Winter/Spring Brochure will be online the first week of January and lists all programs and leagues that are held in the Winter and the Spring.